From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 All of our results are calculated at zero temperature.
 We know that the system becomes disordered at high temperatures, destroying both AFM and fully polarized phases in the high temperature limit\cite{sous2021}.
-At low temperatures, the magnetization is maximal at a small non-zero temperature if the system is in the spin-gapped or gapless phase at zero temperature, and it decreases thereafter.
-The transition temperature between an antiferromagnetic state and decoupled spin ladders is estimated to be $T_c \approx J'$\cite{PhysRevB.83.054407}.
+The magnetization increases at low but non-zero temperature when the system is either in the spin-gapped or gapless phase at zero temperature, and decreases again at higher temperatures.
+The crossover temperature between an antiferromagnetic state and decoupled spin ladders is estimated to be $T_c \approx J'$\cite{PhysRevB.83.054407}.